Hoverth/regexr-s/README.md

-RegExr
+RegExr-S
 ======

+##### This is a fork [regexr](https://github.com/gskinner/regexr) [RegExr.com](https://regexr.com)) by Grant Skinner

-# About
+## About
+RegExr-S is a fork of RegExr, with modifications made to make it easily self-hostable and more minimal.

 [RegExr.com](http://regexr.com/) is an online tool to learn, build, and test Regular Expressions.
 It was created by [Grant Skinner](http://twitter.com/gskinner) and the nice people at [gskinner.com](http://gskinner.com/).

-# Features
+## Features
 * Results update in real-time as you type.
 * Supports JavaScript & PHP/PCRE RegEx.
 * Roll over a match or expression for details.
-* Save & share expressions with others.
 * Use Tools to explore your results.
 * Browse the Reference for help & examples.
-* Undo & Redo with cmd-Z / Y in editors.
+* Undo & Redo with ctrl/cmd-Z / Y in editors.

-* Search for & rate Community patterns.
+## Build / Hosting
+You can run the docker image using `docker-compose up`.

-# Issues & Feature Requests
+## Issues & Feature Requests
-Please report issues & feature requests on [GitHub](https://github.com/gskinner/regexr/issues).
+Please report issues & feature requests on [GitHub](https://github.com/Hoverth/regexr-s/issues).
 Please do not post questions about regular expressions (use Stack Overflow instead).

-# Contributing
+## Contributing
-If you would like to contribute back to RegExr.com please send us pull requests.
+If you would like to contribute to RegExr-S please send pull requests!

 Please make sure they are well formatted and follow the style specified out in the existing files.

-# License
+## License
 This version of RegExr is licensed under GPL v3.
-If you're interested in using the source under other terms, feel free to [get in touch](https://gskinner.com).

-# Build
-RegExr uses Gulp to manage the build process.
-You will need to install Node and Gulp, and install other dependencies via `npm install`.
-Running `gulp` (default) will run dev builds and set up a test server.